blaze-commerce/blazecommerce-child/docs/development/CONTRIBUTING.md

 **MANDATORY CHECKS**:
 - [ ] All code follows WordPress standards
 - [ ] All functions have `blazecommerce_child_` prefix
-- [ ] All relevant documentation files updated
+- [ ] All relevant documentation files updated in correct folders
 - [ ] Code examples tested and working
 - [ ] Screenshots added for visual changes
-- [ ] CHANGELOG.md updated with detailed entry
+- [ ] `/docs/reference/CHANGELOG.md` updated with detailed entry
+- [ ] All documentation links verified and working
 - [ ] All tests passing
 - [ ] No merge conflicts